 Scamozzi was responsible for the completion of the Villa Rotonda after Palladio’s death, and designed the low central dome modelled on that of the Pantheon with a central oculus.

-The solid sides of the pronaos are pierced by grand arch-headed openings to provide additional cross-draft in summer heat.
+The solid sides of the porticos are pierced by grand arch-headed openings to provide additional breeze in the summer heat.

-Thus there is an articulated central reception space in the form of a Greek cross.
-The vestibules give onto more intimate spaces, in a series of cubes, double cubes and “golden mean” rectangles characteristic of cinquecento villa floorplans (See Rudolf Wittkower, Architectural Principles in the Age of Humanism, The Warburg Institute, London, 1949).
+Within, there is an articulated central reception space in the form of a Greek cross.
+The vestibules give way to more intimate spaces, in a series of cubes, double cubes and “golden mean” rectangles characteristic of cinquecento villa floorplans (See Rudolf Wittkower, Architectural Principles in the Age of Humanism, The Warburg Institute, London, 1949).

-In villa Molin it is an extraordinary heightned ceiling of 12 m, almost a covered courtyard.
+In villa Molin this is represented by an extraordinary heightned ceiling of 12 m, almost a covered courtyard.

-The pronao with the six ionic coloumns recalls the greek temples and it is a typical feature of the villas.
+The portico with six Ionic columns recalls Greek temples, a typical feature of the villas.

-The original ionic diagonal capital are called “capitelli scamozziani” and are inspired by the capital of tempio di Saturno in Rome, that Scamozzi visited while in Rome during is studies about classical architecture.
+The original Ionic diagonal capital are called “capitelli scamozziani” and are inspired by the capitals of the “Tempio di Saturno” in Rome, that Scamozzi visited while in Rome during his research on classical architecture.

-The lateral facades (north and south) have the typical features of the venetian buildings with chimneys and no architectural signes.
+The lateral facades (north and south) have the typical features of Venetian buildings of the period, with chimneys and no architectural signes.

 John Soane was one of the greatest admirers of Scamozzi and he came to Italy to visit and study his works, leaving his commentaries and beautiful scketches.